Carbon offsetting: greenwashing or real impact?

 Carbon credits can be traded on the voluntary carbon market (via standards like Gold Standard or Verra) or through compliance markets like the EU Emissions Trading System (EU ETS).

-Why Carbon Offsetting Faces Criticism
+Why Carbon Offsetting faces criticism

 Despite their potential, carbon credits have become a focal point for greenwashing concerns.
 According to the AFM, companies often label themselves as “climate neutral” without clearly explaining how they arrived at that conclusion.
 The result?
 Confused customers, unrealistic expectations, and in some cases: outright misinformation.

 NGOs like Milieudefensie highlight several key concerns about the way carbon offsetting is often used.
 Many companies rely on offsets without first making meaningful efforts to reduce their own emissions.
 In addition, a significant number of carbon credits are linked to low-quality projects whose climate benefits are uncertain or difficult to verify.
-Climate claims based on these offsets are frequently oversimplified, creating the impression of greater progress than is actually being made.
-These issues have fueled growing calls for stricter regulation, greater transparency, and the adoption of science-based climate targets.

 Let’s be clear: carbon offsetting isn’t inherently greenwashing - the issue lies in how it’s applied.
 When used responsibly, carbon credits can play a valuable role by financing climate projects in low-income regions, supporting biodiversity, improving public health, and contributing to social development.
-They can also help compensate for residual emissions that are difficult to eliminate.
-However, offsetting should always be the final step in a climate strategy -only after an organization has thoroughly measured and significantly reduced its own emissions.

-What Makes a Carbon Credit High-Quality?
+What makes a Carbon Credit high-quality?

 Not all carbon credits are created equal.
 Credibility depends on several criteria: